UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Veterans can achieve long-term financial stability through home efficiency upgrades and utilizing available assistance programs.

-• SSVF (Supportive Services for Veteran Families): This program is designed to promote housing stability.
-If you are at risk of homelessness due to unpaid bills, SSVF may be able to assist with emergency utility payments.
+• Supportive Services for Veteran Families (SSVF): This pivotal program promotes housing stability.
+If you are at risk of homelessness due to unpaid utility bills, SSVF can provide emergency financial assistance.
+For immediate support, contact the National Call Center for Homeless Veterans at 1-877-4AID-VET (1-877-424-3838).

-Communication is vital, and costs for phone and internet can add up.
-The FCC Lifeline program provides a monthly discount on phone or internet services for qualifying low-income consumers, including veterans who receive a veteran’s pension or survivor benefit.
+• The Lifeline Program: Communication is vital, and the costs for phone and internet quickly add up.
+The FCC Lifeline program provides a monthly discount on broadband or phone services for qualifying low-income consumers, including veterans receiving a VA pension or survivor benefit.

-Eco Edge: Many utility providers offer rebates specifically for energy-efficient upgrades.
-Check your provider’s website for “rebates and incentives” to see if you can get money back for installing a smart thermostat or high-efficiency water heater.
+🌱 Eco Edge: Many local utility providers offer specific rebates for energy-efficient upgrades.
+Browse your provider’s website for “rebates and incentives” to see if you can get cashback for installing a smart thermostat or a high-efficiency water heater.

 Couple in new home with completed checklist tablet next to a list of utility setup benefits.